CrossFit

 The weakest were hit the hardest

 Worldwide over 28% of adults and 81% of adolescents between 11 and 17 years are insufficiently active.[xiii]
 Worldwide, over 3% of adults are overweight[xiv].Worldwide non-communicable diseases such as heart attacks, cancer, chronic respiratory diseases, diabetes, obesity and depression kill 41 million people each year, this is 71% of all deaths globally.[xv]
-Numbers that can be significantly reduced with a healthy lifestyle and exercise.The importance of this has been made painfully clear by the Covid-19 pandemic.
+Numbers that can be significantly reduced with a healthy lifestyle and exercise.The importance of this has been made painfully clear by the COVID- 1 pandemic.

 The pandemic has had a negative impact on physical activity; on the prevalence of mental health issues such as depression and anxiety; on eating behavioral changes such as snacking, increased food consumption, and the re-emerge of eating disorders; and on unhealthy eating patterns especially in populations with a higher risk of obesity, such as those living in poor neighborhoods.[xvi]
 The weakest were possibly hit the hardest.

-The importance of regular and consistent exercise
+The impact of exercise

 Exercise is part of a healthy lifestyle and important for physical, mental and emotional health.
 Exercising regularly and consistently are necessary conditions to achieve health benefits, such as improvement of muscular and cardio respiratory fitness and of bone and functional health; reduction of the risk of chronic diseases such as cancer and diabetes; and maintenance of a healthy bodyweight.
 It also helps to reduce the risk of mental and emotional health problems.[xvii]